FAForever/wiki-pages/Development/Mapping.md

 ### Ozonex Editor
 The [FA-Forever-Map-Editor](/en/Development/Mapping/FA-Forever-Map-Editor) is a new map editor developed for FAF by ozonex.
 Although perpetually stuck in an unfinished alpha stage, which means the editor is in its testing phase and lacks some of the features of the GPG editor, it is considered in many ways a significant improvement over the GPG editor.
 Generally, this editor is the recommended editor to use.

+It is a powerful tool for creating custom maps in Supreme Commander: Forged Alliance, but like with any software, you might encounter various technical issues that can prevent you from creating maps that meet your vision.
+These issues can range from minor annoyances to serious problems that make it impossible to complete your map.
+[In the troubleshooting page](/en/Development/Mapping/faf-map-editor-troubleshooting), we'll cover some common technical issues you might encounter while working with the map editor and related files.

 - [FA-Forever-Map-Editor *The modern editor provided by Ozonex et al.*](/en/Development/Mapping/FA-Forever-Map-Editor) {.links-list}